-The Single Sign-On (SSO) feature enables you to authenticate your employees using your organization’s identity provider.
+Single sign-on (SSO) enables you to authenticate your employees using your organization’s identity provider.
 If your identity provider supports the SAML 2.0 protocol, you can use Databricks SSO to integrate with your identity provider and sign in.

 SSO is only available in the Databricks Operational Security Package.

-To enable SSO, please use the Admin Console.
-Then select the SSO tab.
+Go to the Admin Console and select the SSO tab.

-The process will be similar for any other identity provider who support SAML 2.0.
+The process will be similar for any identity provider that supports SAML 2.0.

 Once enabled, you will see the new option in the sign in page to use the single sign-on option.

-- Once enabled, all non-admin users can sign in only using SSO.
+- Non-admin users can sign in only using SSO.

-- The admins can sign in with both SSO and their username/password.
-If there are difficulties signing in with SSO, the admins can sign in with password and disable SSO in the admin console.
+- Admin users can sign in with either SSO or their username and password.
+If there are difficulties signing in with SSO, the admins can sign in with password and disable SSO in the Admin Console.

-- API users will still be able to use their username / password to make REST API users
+- API users can still use their username and password to make REST API calls.

 If a user’s current email address (username) with Databricks is the same as in the identity provider, then the migration will be automatic (as long as auto-user creation is enabled) and you can skip this step.

-If a user’s email address with the identity provider is different from the one with Databricks, then a new user based on the identity provider email will appear in Databricks when they login.
-Since non-admin users will no longer be able to login with their old email address and password, they will not be able to access the files in their existing ‘Users’ folder.
+If a user’s email address with the identity provider is different than the one with Databricks, then a new user based on the identity provider email will appear in Databricks when they login.
+Since non-admin users will no longer be able to login with their old email address and password, they will not be able to access the files in their existing Users folder.

 - The admin can then move the old user’s folder into the new one as shown below.